PostHog/posthog.com/contents/product-engineers/what-is-user-stickiness.md

   - Founders
   - Blog
 ---

 Can’t stop scrolling on TikTok?
 Endlessly gawping at Instagram?
 That’s stickiness.
-Popularized by Meta when it was still known as Facebook, the notion of stickiness remains a crucial measure of how engaging your product or service is regardless of whether you’re a planet-conquering social media app or a B2B SaaS company.
+Popularized by Facebook, the notion of stickiness remains a crucial measure of how engaging your product or service is regardless of whether you’re a planet-conquering social media app or a B2B SaaS company.

 In this guide we’ll explain what user stickiness is, why it’s so important, how to measure it, and give you some tips on how to increase the stickiness of your product.

-### What is user stickiness?
+## What is user stickiness?

 Stickiness is a type of insight that lets you see how many people use your product on a regular basis.
 There are a few different ways to calculate it.
 DAU/MAU ratio is the most popular, but session frequency, session duration, and individual feature use can also help you understand how sticky your product is.